-Whether you get that credit card may depend on a network of credit reporting agencies that either share information with, or are owned by, three major credit bureaus.
+Whether you get that mortgage or credit card, or not, may depend on a network of credit reporting agencies that either share information with, or are owned by, three major credit bureaus.
 This report is often a critical factor in credit scoring systems that lenders use to issue credit cards as well as mortgages or other loans.

 If you find problems, or if potential creditors discover them, take steps to rebuild damaged credit and clean up that record.

 If you’ve made mistakes in paying previous loans, bounced checks, made late payments or had other problems, you may still be able to reduce the amount of damage they will do to your credit with explanations or some basic repair.

 The reports will not automatically be sent out.
 Each consumer must request their reports one of these three ways.
 Go to www.annualcreditreport.com, which is the only authorized source for consumers to access their annual credit report online for free.
 Or, call 877-322-8228.
 Lastly, you may complete the form on the back of the Annual Credit Report Request brochure, and mail it to: Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA, 30348-5281.
 One more caveat: you’ll be able to order all three credit reports at one time, or at different times throughout the year.
 It’s your choice.
 But, be sure to order from the centralized agency.
 If you go directly to the credit reporting agencies, you will be charged unless you fit another criteria for a free report.